Wakabayashi Station (Aichi): Station history

 Wakabayashi Station was opened on July 5, 1920, as a station on the privately owned Mikawa Railway.
-The Mikawa Railway was merged with Meitetsu on June 1, 1941.
+The Mikawa Railway was merged with Meitetsu on 1 June, 1941.

+In 2021, Meitetsu began construction on a replacement station building, including the relocation of 2.2 km of track around the station onto an elevated guideway.
+The new elevated station is scheduled to begin operations on 28 March 2026.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 6051 passengers daily (boarding passengers only).